 Back then, the most sensual thing one could hope for in a movie was a kiss at the end.
 But Murad was the embodiment of romantic seduction.
 After Leila Murad, it was actress Faten Hamama’s turn in the limelight.
 But Hamama, too, maintained her restraint on the screen, and was never a symbol of seduction, but was, again, a symbol of romance.

-Real seduction scenes in Egyptian movies produced during that period featured primarily belly dancers (Samia Gamal, Tahia Carioka, Naima Akef) who attracted moviegoers to come and “peep.”
-The presence of a belly dancer was the backbone of the film, and the sure way to make it a box office success.
-Producers thought of seduction films as a great way to boost revenues.
+Real seduction scenes in Egyptian movies produced during that period featured primarily belly dancers (Samia Gamal, Tahia Carioka, Naima Akef) who attracted moviegoers to come and “peep”.
+The presence of a belly dancer was the backbone of the film, and a sure way to make it a box office success.
+Producers thought of such films as a great way to boost revenues.

 Leila Murad was perhaps the first Arab woman to capture the public’s eye, even if she wasn’t the first female actress on the silver screen

 Rostom and Imam would collaborate again in the 1960s when the actress was given the lead roles in Imam’s two films Chafika the Coptic Girl and The Nun, further establishing her credentials as a seduction idol.
 Film critic Tareq al-Shennawi proclaimed once that Hind Rostom’s brand of seduction wasn’t explicit but suggestive.
 He wrote, “it was enough for her to wear a traditional robe in Youssef Chahine’s The Iron Gate, Atef Salem’s Struggle on the Nile, or Fatin Abdel Wahab’s Hamidu’s Son, for her to be instantly desired by all men.”